Avril-Cui/concept_backend/design/results/ConsoleOutput.md

 The test script mocks the GeminiLLM to control its response for deterministic testing.
 We do this to generate test cases that can be replicated, since we only want to test the concept's behavior in this case, not how well the LLM works.

 ## Scenario 0: operational principle
+Operational principle for AdaptiveSchedule:
+> When actual sessions overrun or diverge from the plan, the adaptive scheduler adjusts subsequent planned tasks into adaptive time blocks.
+This process can operate in two modes: (1) Manual mode — user reviews deviations and adjusts future time blocks; (2) AI-augmented mode — provide necessary context to the LLM, then the LLM analyzes deviations, infers likely causes, and automatically proposes a revised schedule.

+This test validates the operational principle of AdaptiveSchedule by exercising the full AI-augmented adjustment loop plus manual editing and queries.
+First, requestAdaptiveScheduleAI is invoked with contextual inputs (planned schedule, actual sessions, task set, current time in the prompt, simulating how a sync will pass in these data).
+The mock LLM returns five adaptive blocks and zero dropped tasks, and the system materializes those blocks, each with unique IDs, owner, start/end, and assigned task IDs, demonstrating automatic rescheduling when reality diverges.
+Next, a manual override via unassignBlock removes task:gym from its 17:00–18:00 block, showing that users can adjust the AI’s proposal without recreating blocks.
+Finally, _getAdaptiveSchedule and _getDroppedTask confirm the post-edit state, proving that the scheduler both adapts (AI mode) and supports user control (manual mode).

 ```
 Operational Principle: AI Adaptation, Unassigning, Querying ...
 --- Operational Principle Test ---